The voice of a child says

 Than to love the fear itself

 Over the last five months, my faith in authenticity has been successfully shaken.
 Lovers of privacy and pretense say authenticity is only as good as it does.
 Lovers of authenticity say that authenticity is worth it no matter what the consequence.
 One could argue that privacy is self-love and one could argue that authenticity is self-love.
-And so, there seems to be a kind of universal standstill on the verdict.
+And so, there is a kind of universal standstill on the verdict.
 This standstill is made worse by the fact that honesty is seen as a virtue.
 Morality has become so wound up in the topic of authenticity that it is now a bitter war over what is right and what is wrong.
 No one can ever win an argument over what is right or wrong because no right or wrong actually exists external to our individual perspective.
-And unfortunately, we are always right about our individual perspective.

 The famous philosopher Bertrand Russell once said, "Where there is evidence, no one speaks of 'faith'.
 We do not speak of faith that two and two are four or that the earth is round.
 We only speak of faith when we wish to substitute emotion for evidence."
 Unfortunately for Bertrand Russell, he is forgetting something, the first person who believed the earth was round (enough to be motivated to set out to prove that it was round) had to go on faith before there was proof to back up that belief.